vfcoelho/VTEX-Notes/README.md

 ⭐ - **Menus**
  - Menus load in every page.
 That makes them a major performance concern, since they have a site wide impact.
  - One technique to reduce menu loading time in VTEX IO is to define its items as props instead of children blocks.
+ - In cases where one might have sub menus declared, the above tip might not work.
+But one can still use it on the menu leaf items (the last elements on the menu tree).
+Also, the sub menu items load can be deferred.